-True to the typical process, our balsamic vinegar is made from Trebbiano grapes and aged in barrels of various woods.
+True to the typical process, our balsamic vinegar is made by reducing grape must and then aging in barrels of various woods.
 Its complex and semi-sweet flavor make it a favorite in salads, with peaches or as a vinaigrette.
 Available in 45ml and 500ml sizes.
 Gift boxes available for one (single) or two (double) 500ml bottles.
 Our shop bag is made from canvas jute which is a renewable resource, friendly to the environment and durable.
 Its generous dimensions of 20 inches in length by 14 inches in height and wide straps make it easy to carry around all of your groceries.

 Balsamic Vinegar Health

 Balsamic vinegar contains polyphenols, antioxidants that can protect the body from heart disease and cancer.
 The grapes that are used to make balsamic vinegar also contain antioxidants that fight against cell damage, improve the body's immune system and make blood platelets more flexible, thus preventing heart or circulation problems.